nidi3/raml-doc/README.md

 Another possibility is to subclass RamlDocServlet and override the configuration methods.

 ### Resulting HTML
-The resulting HTML supports the following query parameters in the URL.
+The resulting HTML supports the following:
+- Select a method by using an anchor, e.g. `res.html#get`
+- These query parameters:

 Name | Meaning | Value
 -----|---------|------